Computational Materials Discovery Platform

 My lab aims at using computational and theoretical methods to develop new materials for applications in energy management, mass transport, information processing, and human health.
-My research area includes thermodynamics, transport process, polymer structure-property relationship, interfacial physical chemistry, and nanotechnology.
+My research area includes thermodynamics, statisical mechanics, computational chemistry, AI for science, polymer, interface, biomaterial, and nanotechnology.
 My team will develop multi-scale simulation models, machine learning/artificial intelligence (ML/AI) models, and theoretical methods to accelerate materials design.
 We will use High Performance Computers (HPCs) to help experimentalists solve materal develop problems.
 Through rigorous computation and interdisciplinary collaboration, my lab will have a broad impact in thermal physics, materials science, computational chemistry, physical chemistry, and data science.

 Thermodynamics